 Yes, you can use a free VPN on a school computer by installing the VPN app because educational institutions usually block access to VPN sites.
 You can open the app and connect to a server that can give you the IP address which is needed for unblocking that specific website.

 Can you get in trouble for using a Free VPN at school in Canada?

 No, although it is against the school’s law.
 But if it is for educational purposes, then using a free VPN to make any research or download files will be fine.

 Why do schools ban Free VPNs in Canada?

-There are multiple reasons why school bans the use f free VPNs.
+There are multiple reasons why school bans the use f free VPNs in Canada.
 The most common reasons are their lack of privacy, slow connections, limited bandwidth, and chances of cyber attack.

-Does a Free VPN hide search history from school Wi-Fi in Canada?
+Does a Free VPN hide search history from school Wi-Fi?

 Although the free VPNs on this list are secure to use for academic purposes, the majority still impose severe limitations on data, servers, and features.
 Because they lack high-end security features, the majority of free VPNs for school in Canada aren’t safe enough to be using with the school’s WiFi.